dcemmerson/chess---javafx/.github/README.md

 If the application does not start after attempting to execute chess.jar, it might be for the following reasons:
 1. chess.jar does not have execute permissions - `chmod +x chess.jar` on Unix-like systems.
 2. The JAR file type is not associated with the JRE installed on your system.
 [Troubleshoot JAR file associations](https://netbeans.org/kb/articles/javase-deploy.html#troubleshooting)
-3. A Java Runtime Environment (JRE) is required to run this application.
-If your system does not already have a JRE installed, download [JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)
+3. A Java Runtime Environment (JRE) is not installed on your system.
+Check if a JRE is installed (enter `java -version` in terminal).
+If your system does not already have a JRE installed, download [JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

 Build it yourself
 -----------------